Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Within each file, each `ASTEROIDGROUP` block represents a single group of orbits.
 At present, you can't force a group to only give you certain sizes or types of asteroids.
 There is no limit to the number of `ASTEROIDGROUP` blocks you can place in a file.

+There may also be up to one `DEFAULT` block across all files, which controls how many asteroids are found on a Kerbin intercept trajectory as in the stock game.
+If the player has multiple files with a `DEFAULT` block, only one will be used.

 Basic Usage
 ------------